Ze-Rax/TrackmaniaFlagRush/XmlRpcScriptedCallbacks.md

 Note: Callback names and payload are subject to change and may be editied in the future.
 Changes will be noted in the changelog for the mode.

 ## Events

 These events are being sent via Xml-Rpc Callbacks.
 For the actual payload definition, see [Structs](#Structs).

 ## Flag related events

 ### FlagRush.Flag.Pickup

-- Sent when a Player picks up the flag from the ground or a flag spawn.
+- Sent when a player picks up the flag.
+This includes picking it up from the ground, a flag spawn or on passes.
 - Payload: `K_Rpc_FlagPickup`

 ### FlagRush.Flag.Drop

-- Sent when a Player drops the flag on the ground.
+- Sent when a player drops the flag on the ground.
 - Payload: `K_Rpc_FlagDrop`

 ### FlagRush.Flag.Pass

-- Sent when athe flag is passed between two players.
-This includes passes between teammates and stealing the flag from the opponent
+- Sent when the flag is passed between two players.
+This includes passes between teammates and stealing the flag from the opponent.

 - Payload: `K_Rpc_FlagPass`